selinazajdler/conference-contributions/README.md

 This repository has material from all my conference contributions (posters and talks).

 Repository structure:
-- folder "year-conference"
+- folders are organized as "YEAR-conferencename"
-      - poster or talk slides
+- folder content: poster or talk slides

 Owner: